sungsoo-ahn/2025/_posts/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process.md

 ### CLLMs: Consistency Large Language Models

 The speedup effect of Jacobi decoding for vanilla LLMs is minimal in practice.
 The reason is that AR-trained LLMs can usually generate only one correct token in each Jacobi iteration as such models can rarely yield a correct token when there are incorrect preceding tokens.
-To address this, we propose to adapt pre-trained LLMs to consistently map any point $y$ on the Jacobi trajectory $J$ to the fixed point $y^∗$.
+To address this, we propose to adapt pre-trained LLMs to consistently map any point $$y$$ on the Jacobi trajectory $J$ to the fixed point $$y^∗$$.

 CLLMs is jointly optimized with two losses, one guaranteeing the prediction of multiple tokens at once and the other avoiding the CLLM from deviating from the target LLM so as to maintain generation quality.

-**Consistency Loss.** For a prompt x with the Jacobi trajectory $J$ , directly push CLLM to output $y^∗$ with $y$ as the input by minimizing the following loss:
+**Consistency Loss.** For a prompt x with the Jacobi trajectory $$J$$ , directly push CLLM to output $$y^∗$$ with $$y$$ as the input by minimizing the following loss:

 {% raw %}{% include figure.html path="assets/img/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process/consistency_loss1.jpg" class="img-fluid" %}{% endraw %}

-Alternatively, the adjacent states $y(j), y(j+1)$ in the Jacobi trajectory J are demanded to yield the same outputs:
+Alternatively, the adjacent states $$y(j), y(j+1)$$ in the Jacobi trajectory J are demanded to yield the same outputs:

 {% raw %}{% include figure.html path="assets/img/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process/consistency_loss2.jpg" class="img-fluid" %}{% endraw %}